 Too Much or Too Little Detail

 Taking minutes for a meeting is not something you ask of the first person you see.
-It requires knowledge and skill because minutes form an integral part of meetings.
+It requires knowledge and skill because meeting minutes form an integral part of meetings.

-Minutes should capture the purpose of the meeting and its agreed outcomes as a record that can be referred back to and that can be used for follow-up purposes.
+Meeting minutes should capture the purpose of the meeting and its agreed outcomes as a record that can be referred back to and that can be used for follow-up purposes.
 But, just how much detail should be included in a set of minutes?

 Defining the purpose of the minutes

-The manner in which minutes are taken and drawn up is defined not only by the purpose of the meeting but also the purpose the minutes.
+The manner in which meeting minutes are taken and drawn up is defined not only by the purpose of the meeting but also the purpose the minutes.

 How much detail to include in Minutes

-Keep the following two good practices in mind when deciding on how much information to include at each point on the agenda:
+Keep the following two good practices in mind when deciding on how much information to include at each point on the meeting agenda:

-- If there is extensive deliberation before passing a motion, summarize the major arguments from the different parties before noting the decision
+- If there is extensive deliberation before passing a motion, summarize the major arguments from the different parties before noting the decision for the official record.

-- Otherwise, at each point, just include a short description of each decision taken (10 – 12 words) followed by a brief explanation of the rationale for the decision
+- Otherwise, at each point, just include a short description of each decision taken (10 – 12 words) followed by a brief explanation of the rationale for the decision made by meeting participants for an accurate record.

 In a nutshell